-For today’s Did You Know fun food facts we will look at Cheese Balls.
+For today’s Did You Know we will look at Cheese Ball fun facts.

 It doesn’t matter if you use the term “Cheese Ball” to describe:

 - A cheese spread in the shape of a ball, usually served around Christmas in the United States

 - Bocconcini, an Italian cheese in the shape of a ball

 - Cheese puffs, a processed snack made from puffed corn and cheese, sometimes ball-shaped

 - A synonym for “cheesy”

 - A Midwestern United States slang for breaded and fried cheese curds

 Cheese Ball Fun Facts: The origins have never been hazier for this American favorite.
 But many point to “Food of my Friends,” written by Virginia Safford and published in 1944 as a source for the first printed cheese ball recipe.